jamesshore/simplebuild/README.md

 * When the parameter is any other object, it will be considered to be a task module.
 The `map()` function MUST return a task module object.
 The tasks SHOULD have different names and/or behavior than the provided task module.

-* When the parameter is a string, it will be considered to be a module name.
+* When the parameter is a string, it will be considered to be an npm module.
 The `map()` function MUST use the Node.js `require()` API call to load the module, then apply the above rules.

 Extension Modules